Performance Analysis of Quantum CSS Error-Correcting Codes via MacWilliams Identities: Preliminaries and Background

-Note that applying a Pauli operator that commutes with all the generators will preserve the code space.
-The definition of the logical $\M{X}_L$ and $\M{Z}_L$ operators for the code is straightforward.
-In particular, the logical $\M{Z}_L$ operator can be chosen as a tensor product of $\M{Z}$'s acting on a chain of qubits running from a rough edge to the one at the opposite side of the lattice.
+The logical logical $\M{Z}_L$ operator can be chosen as a tensor product of $\M{Z}$'s acting on a chain of qubits running from a rough edge to the one at the opposite side of the lattice.
 Similarly, the $\M{X}_L$ logical operator will be the tensor product of $\M{X}$'s acting on a chain running from a smooth link to the correspondent one at the other side of the dual lattice.
-As an example, the 13 qubits surface code, with distance 3, is shown in Fig.~\ref{Fig:surface}.

-In addition to the previous properties, surface codes have a great advantage: the value of their accuracy threshold is 0.11\cite{DenKitLan:02}.
-This is important because, according to the threshold theorem, the logical error rate can be lowered at will, by increasing the code size, if the qubits physical error rate is below this threshold\cite{Rof:19}.
-Another important feature is that a simple complete decoder exists for such codes: the \ac{MWPM} \cite{Hig:22}.
-This decoder finds the shortest way to connect pairs of changed ancillae.
-Moreover, the structure of their lattice provides an intrinsic advantage during the decoding.
-Indeed, it was explained above that any set of $\M{Z}$ ($\M{X}$) operators which form a closed loop on the edges of the lattice (including the link which is missing in each boundary plaquette) is contained in the stabilizer.
-Hence, if the decoder chooses a wrong error chain, but the correction operator together with the channel error closes a loop, the error is correctly recovered.
+Another important feature is that a simple complete decoder exists for surface codes: the \ac{MWPM} \cite{Hig:21}.
+This decoder connects pairs of defects in the shortest way.
+Moreover, any set of $\M{Z}$ ($\M{X}$) operators which form a closed loop on the edges of the lattice is contained in the stabilizer.
+Hence, if the correction operator applied by the decoder together with the channel error closes a loop, the error is correctly recovered.
 As a consequence, surface codes can also easily correct a large number of errors with a weight larger than $t = \lfloor(d-1)/2 \rfloor$.

-For instance, it will be shown that the \ac{MWPM} decoder for the $[[13,1,3]]$ surface code is able to correct, besides all errors of weight one, many errors with weight $w = 2$ and a good amount of errors with weight $w = 3, 4, 5$ and $6$.
-In general, a decoding error occurs every time that the concatenation of actual channel error and correction operator realizes a logical operator, so the whole chain operator crosses the lattice from boundary to boundary.
+In general, a decoding error occurs every time that the concatenation of actual channel error and correction operator realizes a logical operator, so the whole chain operator crosses the lattice from boundary to boundary, realizing a logical operator.
 For instance, consider a two qubits error $\M{Z}_2\M{Z}_3$ for the code in Fig.~\ref{Fig:surface}.
 In this scenario, the ancilla qubit $A_1$ is the only one that changes its state, hence the decoder assumes (wrongly) an error $\M{Z}$ on data qubit $D_1$.
 It can be easily noticed that the whole operator applied to the lattice represents the logical $\M{Z}_L$.